palantir/conjure-java-runtime/readme.md

 ## conjure-java-jersey-server
 Provides Dropwizard/Jersey configuration for handling conjure types, and also exception mappers for translating common runtime exceptions as well as our own `ServiceException` (see the [errors section](#errors-conjure-java-api)) to appropriate HTTP error codes.
-A Dropwizard server is configured for conjure-java as follows:
+A Dropwizard server is configured for conjure as follows:

 ```java
 public class MyServer extends Application<Configuration> {